Skip to Content

 This also assumes that the nearest off-ball defender who was guarding the post feeder does not attempt to help after the split action, which is probably not likely anyway.

-The diagram below showcases a basic example of this concept.
+The example diagram below showcases this concept in more detail.

 In reference to the adjacent diagram, as 2 sets the screen following the split cut, 5 has a decent amount of space to operate against X5, represented by the gray shaded area.